wifisensing/PicoScenes-github-pages/docs/userManual/scenarios.md

 Let's explain these two commands:

-- The ``array_prepare_for_picoscenes`` command adds monitor interfaces for NICs 3, 4, and 5, and sets their working channels to '5955 160 6025'.
+- The `array_prepare_for_picoscenes` command adds monitor interfaces for NICs 3, 4, and 5, and sets their working channels to '5955 160 6025'.
 Refer to the [Wi-Fi Channelization](channels.md) section for more examples.
 - The CLI input is a multi-line input, where each line corresponds to a NIC.
 Lines are separated by semicolons (**;**).

   - The second and third lines put NIC 4 and 5 into logger mode and activate the corresponding live plot.
 Please note that *logger mode is non-blocking*.
 This non-blocking design enables concurrent Rx and CSI measurement for multiple NICs.
-  - The fourth line specifies that NIC 3 should transmit frames with a 160 MHz CBW in HESU format for 10000 times.
+  - The fourth line specifies that NIC 3 should transmit frames with a 160 MHz CBW in HESU format for 100,000 times.
-  - The last line ``-q`` or ``--quit`` indicates that the program should exit when there are no more jobs to process.
+  - The last line `-q` or `--quit` indicates that the program should exit when there are no more jobs to process.

 ::: tip
 For a more comprehensive explanation of this multi-line format, please refer to the [PicoScenes Command Line Interface](parameters.md#picoscenes-command-line-interface) section.